-The most important change has been to subsection (f)(4): An employer may not delay or attempt to defeat a reemployment obligation by demanding documentation that does not then exist or is not then readily available.
-20 C.F.R.
-Sec.
-1002.122.
+Subsection (f)(4) provides that an employer may not delay or attempt to defeat a reemployment obligation by demanding documentation that does not then exist or is not then readily available.
+38 C.F.R. § 4312(f)(4).
 Documents that satisfy the requirements of USERRA (20 C.F.R, Sec.
 1002.123) include the following:

 - DD 214 Certificate of Release or Discharge from Active Duty;